 The RS485 bus is controlled by the master board.
 Only the master may initiate a communication, and slaves will write on the bus only when commanded to by the master.
 In this way, there will never be a collision with multiple writers on the bus.

+The format of all communications is simple: They all start with “$”, followed by a command letter, followed by an optional board number (“0” to “7”), followed by optional ascii readable text, followed by a null character.

 The master sends commands on the bus.
-The format of a command is very simple.
-It is "$" followed by a command letter, sometimes followed by a character indicating a target board number, followed by null terminated data.
-The data is always an ascii readable string.
 The command letters and specific message formats are:

 RS485_RESPOND: "$E" followed by "0" to "7" for the board number.
 This command requests the appropriate board to send back an acknowledgment message.
 Upon receiving this message, the appropriate board sends back an acknowledgement message.
-The format of the acknowledgment is "A" followed by "0" to "7" for the board number.
+The format of the acknowledgment is "$A" followed by "0" to "7" for the board number.

 RS485_DISPLAY: "$D" followed by "0" to "7" for the board number, followed by the tube number which is "0" through "F" (16 tubes per board), followed by seven characters which are "1" or "0" for whether the dot on the specified tube is on or off.

+**** missing the all board display command.
+Should check there are not other commands ****

 RS485_SETPWM: "$P" followed by "0" to "7" for the board number, followed by the tube number which is "0" through "F" (16 tubes per board), followed by seven characters (one for each dot for this tube) which are "0" through "F" (16 possible PWM values).

 RS485_READPWM: "$R" followed by "0" to "7" for the board number, followed by the tube number which is "0" through "F" (16 tubes per board).
 This command requests that the board send back to the master the dot PWM settings for the dots on the requested tube.
 Upon receiving this message, the appropriate board sends back a data message.
-The format of the response is "B" followed by seven characters, one for each dot on this tube.
+The format of the response is "$B" followed by seven characters, one for each dot on this tube.
 The characters are "0" through "F" (16 possible PWM values).

 RS485_WRITEPWM: "$W".
 Unlike other commands, no board number.
-Causes the board to write its current dot PWM settings to NVRAM (use Arduino preferences with key="dotPWM".
-There is a maximum of 16*7=112 characters to be stored in each board for this key).
+Causes each board to write its current dot PWM settings to NVRAM (use Arduino preferences with key="dotPWM".
+There are 16*7=112 characters to be stored in each board for this key).

+ADD TEXT FOR THE PFB COMMANDS

+Please generate text in the same format as the RS485 documentation file for the new PFB commands.

 Error Detection: The RS485 protocol has no checksum or CRC.
 This is a conscious design decision.
 For a clock display, a corrupted message may result in an incorrect tube display until that tube's data is next updated by SendDisplay.
 Given the planned addition of frequently-changing display content and graphics in future versions, this risk is acceptable and keeps the protocol simple.